Download the LFGo App!

 Whether you are new to the community or have lived here all your life, we know you will agree that Lake Forest is an exceptional place.
 Its natural beauty, special characteristics and generous residents create a wonderful environment in which to live.
 It is a city that values its rich heritage, offers high quality educational opportunities, and preserves its historic structures and natural open spaces.

-In addition to the many services it offers to the community, the City provides excellent facilities for seniors and youth (CROYA), offers a state-of-the-art fitness center and 18-hole golf course, and operates its own water plant and cemetery.
+In addition to the many services it offers to the community, the City provides excellent facilities for seniors (Dickinson Hall) and youth (CROYA), offers a state-of-the-art fitness center and 18-hole golf course, and operates its own water plant and cemetery.

 History and Preservation